Caught in the Light of His Eyes

-But time (and the fates?) intervene, taking care of my fear for me as I watch when the sweet-faced man across from my quarry, my prey, my Jaxon, not only notices me (seriously, how could he not?) but then leaning across toward him, quietly informs Jaxon of both my very existence and of my approximate location behind him.
-With only a few whispered words, with one constrained sweep of his arm, with one gentle gesture of his hand, I am found.
-I know that I am because that’s when Jaxon turns slowly yet inevitably toward me and I shiver as I am quite predictably, yet still breathtakingly, caught in the light of his eyes.
+But time (and the fates?) intervene, taking care of my fear for me as I watch when the sweet-faced man sitting across from my quarry, my prey, my Jaxon, not only notices me (seriously, how could he not?) but then, leaning across toward him, quietly informs Jaxon of both my very existence and of my approximate location behind him.
+With only a whispered word, a constrained sweep of his arm, a gentle gesture of his hand, I am found.
+I know that I am because that’s when Jaxon turns slowly yet inevitably toward me.
+And I shiver as I am quite predictably, yet still breathtakingly, caught in the light of his eyes.

-He bends an index finger toward me, beckoning me and I obey.
-I make my way, hands shoved into jean pockets, head slightly bowed, across the distance that separates us that is no longer so much a yawn as a sigh, no longer so much the Grand Canyon as an relatively painless-to-leap ditch.
-Watching as he shifts his chair back from the table and sideways to my approach, opening a place before him where I can be, his action one of welcome, of possibility, I am a little less scared (but not much).
+He tilts his head, smiles slightly, bends an index finger toward me, beckoning me and I obey.
+I make my way, hands shoved into trouser pockets, head slightly bowed, across the distance that separates.
+That distance now no longer so much a yawn as a sigh, no longer so much the Grand Canyon as a relatively painless-to-leap ditch.
+Watching him, as he shifts his chair back from the table and sideways to my approach, opening a place before him where I can be, his action one of welcome, of possibility, I am a little less scared (but not much).

 The eyes of the five others at Jaxon’s table are on me as I stroll (for dignity’s sake, I do not leap) my way to him and the eyes of most of the other restaurant goers are on both of us.
-I kneel before him, slightly bowing my head as a sign of respect, and then, looking up into his hazel eyes, which are just as I remember them, more brown speckled with green than not, as he leans, elbows propped on his thighs, toward me, I ask, “Do you remember me?
+I kneel before him, slightly bowing my head as a sign of respect, he is, after all, considered by many if not most to be America's Greatest Living Painter.
+And then, looking up into his hazel eyes, which are just as I remember them, more brown speckled with green than not, as he leans, elbows propped on his thighs, toward me, I ask, “Do you remember me?
 I’m--”

 “Jameson.
 Jameson Gwynedd-Alden.
 I remember once long ago having to find out the spelling so, yes, I know.
 I know who you are.
 I remember.”